Preparing resources for students can be a really massive job: especially when you have the responsibility of getting kids ready for external exams.

 I think my ‘raw’ style really resonated with teachers: teachers who were fed up with the confusing (and often contradictory) ramblings of researchers and consultants in the field.
 They wanted real advice.
 They wanted techniques that worked.

 One thing I touched upon, but didn’t go into detail about in my book was the plethora of marking and assessment strategies I have learned over the years.
-I have a separate book coming out about that, and this blog post will be a nice precursor to its release.

-So, strap on your seat-belt because I’m about to go through the highest-impact, most effective strategies for marking and assessing work in ways that save you time and energy.
+So, strap on your seat-belt because I’m about to go through the highest-impact, most effective strategies for marking and assessing work in ways that will save you time and energy.

 Strategy 1: Diffusive Live-Marking